 Frequently Asked Questions

-As a foreigner, can I purchase a property in the Dominican Republic without restrictions?
+Can I purchase a home in the Dominican Republic as a foreigner?

 Foreigners who wish to purchase real estate property in the Dominican Republic have no restrictions whatsoever.
 All of us have the exact same obligations and rights when buying a property as the citizens of the Dominican Republic.
 The only thing that a potential foreign buyer needs to have is a valid passport.

 What costs and taxes should I expect in a real estate transaction?

 Taxes & fees:

 Around 2 to 3% fee for transferring the ownership of the purchased property.

 PS: The Broker's commission is paid by the sellers.

 What are the transfer taxes when buying a property?

 The property transfer tax is the tax buyers to the government to transfer the property under their names.